 - WHY: States adopting the CCS are required by the Department of Education to implement statewide databases in order to receive ARRA funding.
 Tracking of students will be done via the Unique Statewide Identifier (UID).

 In 2009 the state of North Carolina applied to the Department of Education for an SLDS grant.
-The state of North Carolina is estimated to have received $100 billion in stimulus money just for education.
+The state of North Carolina is estimated to have received $100 billion in stimulus money.
 The application was 240 pages containing budget estimates entirely dealing with databases.
 The funding for CEDARS was approximately $6 million.
 (Read: NORTH CAROLINA COMMON EDUCATION DATA ANALYSIS AND REPORTING SYSTEM (NC CEDARS))

 CEDARS draws from a number of already existing databases and the information collected is sharable with a variety of entities, the main one being the Department of Education.
 From a presentation in 2009 on CEDARS given by DPI, the data sets collected are seen in the slide below.
 Please note, this is not an all-inclusive list.